DataKinds/datakinds.github.io/_posts/2018-08-04-handling-my-ocd.md

 # And If All Else Fails

 I've only been in a situation where all else had failed one time.
 I had an anxiety attack for 15 hours straight, from 7 PM one night to 10 AM the next morning.
-I didn't sleep, I didn't eat, and I barely moved from my position on the couch as I fought a mental battle of trying to convince myself that what my brain was convinced was real wasn't.
+I didn't sleep, I didn't eat, and I barely moved from my position on the couch as I fought a mental battle against what my brain had convinced itself was real.

+For those 15 hours, I felt the closest to death than I have ever been before.
+That sounds over-dramatic, but at one point your heart just beats so hard for so long that it doesn't feel like you can keep up any more.
+There ended up being a huge scene, which included my girlfriend showing up to my door in tears ready to take me to the hospital.

+Though I don't want to share what it was I was obsessing over for so long, I will say that it was definitely something that I wouldn't ever want to tell my parents.
+Not in a million years.

+So, naturally, I called up my parents and told them everything I was obsessing over.
+They comforted me and calmed me down, and just like that, it was over.

+I wish I had something better to put in this section, but the reality is that I don't have any clue what I'd do if I got into a situation that bad again.
+If calling my parents didn't work then I don't know what would have happened to me.
+It scares me to think about the fact that my brain has the power to make me feel so awful like that, even when I work so hard to not let that happen.

+# Final Words

+None of the points in here relate specifically to compulsions because I don't suffer from compulsions nearly as much as I suffer from obsessions.
+I've got the occasional tic and the odd urge to rinse my hands until I finally believe that there's no more soap left, but nothing really debilitating.
+So, all of these methods that I use really relate more to the obsessing part of OCD.

+Please enjoy your day and please please contact me down below if any of this helped you or if you want to talk about it.
+I want nothing more but to have a support network of people that feel the same way as I do.
+We could all over-analyze things together :)